Call of Cthulhu: The Wasted Land

 “That said, the mechanics for the system and character growth are fun and worth experimenting with, each character being molded how you would like to use them, along with in-battle skill growth based on weapon usage.”

-“From the game mechanics to the fact you can't even scroll the screen, it is infuriating.
+“From the game mechanics to the fact you can't even scroll the screen, it makes it infuriating.
 The only choice available to you is to blindly walk forward, triggering reactionary fire and walking into traps.
-For a game based around the idea of tactics and strategic positioning, not allowing you to even scroll the screen makes this borderline unplayable.”
+For a game based around the idea of tactics and strategic positioning, to not allow you to even scroll the screen makes this borderline unplayable.”

 “The environments are almost soundless, the gameplay is excruciatingly slow-paced, the dialogue is uninteresting, and the level designs are dull, with a good chunk of them featuring trenches.”